-The final two portions of the Torah, Haazinu and Vezos Haberacha (Deuteronomy 32:1-34:12), contain a song and a blessing.
+The final two portions of the Torah, Haazinu and Vezos Haberachah (Deuteronomy 32:1-34:12), contain a song and a blessing.

-In the song, Moses urges the Jewish people to reflect on their past and remember that God guarantees Israel’s survival.
-Furthermore, despite the many challenges Israel will endure the Jewish people will witness the downfall of their enemies
+In the song, Moses urges the Jewish people to reflect on their past and to remember that God guarantees Israel’s survival.
+Furthermore, despite the many challenges Israel will endure, the Jewish people will witness the downfall of their enemies.

 In retrospect, we can see how true these words are.
-Although the Jewish people suffered terribly at the hands of their enemies, the Jews survived and our powerful foes like the Babylonians, Greeks, Romans, and Nazis are no more.
+Although the Jewish people suffered terribly at the hands of their enemies, the Jews survived, and our powerful foes, including the Egyptians, Babylonians, Greeks, Romans, and Nazis, are no more.

-Moses’ final words are both a blessing and prophecy directed to each tribe according to their unique responsibilities and strengths.
-These words of love and praise reassure the Jewish people that they will fulfill their divine mission and receive rewards that will eclipse the horrors they will endure.
+Moses’ final words are both a blessing and a prophecy directed to each tribe according to its unique responsibilities and strengths.
+These words of love and praise reassure the Jewish people that they will fulfill their Divine mission and they will receive rewards that will eclipse the horrors they will endure.

 Accepting God’s unity elicits God’s blessings, and so does living in unity.
-King David expresses it this way, “Behold, how good and pleasant it is when brothers dwell in unity… for there God bestows his blessing” (Psalm 133:1-3).
+King David expresses it this way, “Behold, how good and pleasant it is when brothers dwell in unity….
+For there God bestows His blessing” (Psalms 133:1,3).

 The Jewish scriptures are replete with examples of the Jewish people referred to as a single individual.
-As it says, “And the people gathered as one man” (Nehemiah 8:1).
+As it says, “And the people gathered as one man” (Nehemiah 8:1; Judges 20:11).

-Another example is in the verse, “You are My witnesses, says the Lord, and My servant, whom I have chosen” (Isaiah 43:10).
-It is noteworthy that the Jewish people are interchangeably referred to in the plural as God’s “witnesses” and then in the singular as God’s “servant.”
+Another example is found in the verse, “You are My witnesses, says the Lord, and My servant, whom I have chosen” (Isaiah 43:10).
+It is noteworthy that in this verse the Jewish people are interchangeably referred to in the plural as God’s “witnesses” and then in the singular as God’s “servant.”

-The final portions of the Torah use an unusual Hebrew word to refer to the Jewish people in the plural.
-The Hebrew word is “למו–lamow” and is used more than 50 times in the Jewish scriptures.
-In every instant, the context demonstrates that it has a plural meaning of “them” or “they.”
+The two final portions of the Torah use an unusual Hebrew word to refer to the Jewish people in the plural.
+The Hebrew word is “למו–lamow” and is used more than fifty times in the Jewish scriptures.
+In every instance, the context demonstrates that it has a plural meaning of “them” or “they.”
 This is true even when it is used in reference to a nation or idolatry, which are plural by their very nature.

-The word “למו–lamow” is found twice [Deuteronomy 32:32 and 32:35] in the portion of Haazinu.
-In the portion of Vezos Haberach this word also appears twice.
-One verse describes God as coming “forth from Sinai and having shone forth to them [Israel] from Seir” (Deut.
+In the portion of Haazinu, the word “למו–lamow” is found twice [Deuteronomy 32:32 and 32:35].
+In the portion of Vezos Haberachah, this word also appears twice.
+One verse describes God as coming “forth from Sinai and having shone forth to them [Israel] from Seir” (Deuteronomy.
 33:1).
-Another verse says, “with his right hand he presented the fiery Torah to them [Israel]” (Deuteronomy 33:1).
+The verse continues, “With His right hand He presented the fiery Torah to them [Israel].”

-Since “למו–lamow” is biblical Hebrew, many Israelis are unfamiliar with it since they speak modern Hebrew.
-No wonder Israel missionaries miss its significance when Isaiah proclaims, “for the transgression of my people [the nations] they– למו [the Jewish people] were stricken” (Isaiah 53:8).
+Since “למו–lamow” is biblical Hebrew, many Israelis are unfamiliar with it because they speak modern Hebrew.
+No wonder Israeli missionaries miss its significance when Isaiah proclaims, “For the transgression of my people [the nations] “–למוthey” [the Jewish people] were stricken” (Isaiah 53:8).

-Furthermore, when read in context and in the original language, the straightforward meaning of Isaiah 53 in unmistakable.
-Isaiah refers to the Jewish people as one individual who suffers from [because of] the evil perpetrated on them by the nations of the world.
+Furthermore, when read in context and in the original language, the straightforward meaning of Isaiah 53 is unmistakable.
+Isaiah refers to the Jewish people as one individual who suffers from [because of] the evil perpetrated on him [Israel] by the nations of the world.